Review of Merrick Classic Canned Dog Food

-Fiber (estimated dry matter content) = 7.4%
+Fiber (estimated dry matter content) = 10%

 |Estimated Nutrient Content|

-|Dry Matter Basis||47%||16%||29%|
+|Dry Matter Basis||44%||22%||25%|

-|Calorie Weighted Basis||41%||34%||25%|
+|Calorie Weighted Basis||36%||44%||21%|

-The first ingredient in this dog food is beef.
-Beef is defined as “the clean flesh derived from slaughtered cattle” and includes skeletal muscle or the muscle tissues of the tongue, diaphragm, heart or esophagus.1
+The first ingredient in this dog food is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-Beef is naturally rich in all ten essential amino acids required by a dog to sustain life.
+Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The second ingredient lists beef broth.
-Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+The second ingredient is chicken broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The fourth ingredient is carrots.
+The fourth ingredient lists carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

-The seventh ingredient includes peas.
+The sixth ingredient includes peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

-The eighth ingredient is dried egg product, a dehydrated form of shell-free eggs.
+The seventh ingredient is dried egg product, a dehydrated form of shell-free eggs.
 Quality can vary significantly.
 Lower grade egg product can even come from commercial hatcheries — from eggs that have failed to hatch.